Become a Member

 Make a Gift of Stock

 We welcome gifts of securities to support our mission to improve and protect the Bay.
 A gift of appreciated securities may not only help the Bay but also result in capital gains tax savings.
-To initiate a gift of stock, please contact Communications and Development Director Will Everitt so we can properly acknowledge and track your gift: willeveritt [at] cascobay [dot] org or by calling (207) 799-8574 ext.
-204.
+To initiate a gift of stock, please contact Development Director Sarah Lyman so we can properly acknowledge and track your gift: slyman [at] cascobay [dot] org or by calling (207) 370-7553.

 Donate to our Annual Fund